The Phillips Curve Is Not What You Think

 [🌐 HTML Presentation] [🎞️ PDF Presentation] [📄 PDF Article]

-The Phillips Curve: A Not-So-Stable Pillar of Macroeconomics
+The Phillips Curve: An Empirically Contested Cornerstone of Macroeconomics

 In the late 1950s, the economist A.W.
-Phillips identified a downward-sloping relationship between the unemployment rate and the growth of nominal wages in Great Britain between 1861 and 1913.
-A simple explanation was quickly proposed: when unemployment is low, firms struggle to recruit, which leads them to offer higher (nominal) wages.
-Conversely, in periods of high unemployment, bargaining power does not favor workers, leading to wage moderation.
-Assuming a direct link between nominal wage growth and inflation, this implies a negative relationship between unemployment and inflation2.
+Phillips identified a downward-sloping relationship between the unemployment rate and the growth of nominal wages in Great Britain between 1861 and 1913 (Phillips 1958).
+A straightforward explanation was soon proposed: when unemployment is low, firms face recruitment difficulties, leading them to offer higher nominal wages; conversely, in periods of elevated unemployment, bargaining power shifts away from workers, resulting in wage moderation.
+On the further assumption of a direct link between nominal wage growth and inflation, this implies a negative relationship between unemployment and the price level more broadly.1

-The Phillips curve quickly became a cornerstone of macroeconomics.
-As early as 1960, Paul Samuelson and Robert Solow, after identifying a similar relationship in the United States, amplified Phillips’s contribution by placing the curve at the heart of the “neoclassical synthesis,” the bridge between Keynesian and neoclassical theory.
-In this framework, the economy is Keynesian in the short run and neoclassical in the long run.
-The Phillips curve illustrates the trade-off between unemployment and inflation and the short-run policy dilemma faced by governments: choosing a combination of unemployment and inflation rates under the constraint that low unemployment comes at the cost of higher inflation.
+The Phillips curve rapidly became a cornerstone of macroeconomic theory.
+As early as 1960, Paul Samuelson and Robert Solow, having identified an analogous relationship in the United States, amplified Phillips’s contribution by placing the curve at the heart of the “neoclassical synthesis” - the theoretical bridge between Keynesian and neoclassical economics.
+Within this framework, the economy is conceived as Keynesian in the short run and neoclassical in the long run.
+The Phillips curve gives concrete form to the trade-off between unemployment and inflation, and to the short-run policy dilemma facing governments: any feasible combination of unemployment and inflation rates is constrained by the observation that lower unemployment comes at the cost of higher inflation.

-Subject to repeated controversies, each challenge to the Phillips curve has led to a reformulation that ensures its survival3.
-The most famous of these was proposed by Edmund Phelps and Milton Friedman in the late 1960s.
-For them, the true relationship—known as the expectations-augmented Phillips curve—links changes in inflation to the gap between the unemployment rate and the natural rate of unemployment.
-The latter is the unemployment rate that does not accelerate inflation, known as the Non-Accelerating Inflation Rate of Unemployment (NAIRU).
-This new formulation is far less favorable to Keynesian policies, since demand-side stimulus policies4 aimed at pushing unemployment below its natural level would result in ever-accelerating inflation.
-Moreover, the NAIRU is generally estimated to be high: for instance, the 2000 report Full Employment by the French Council of Economic Analysis placed it between 8% and 10% in France5.
-From a policy perspective, this augmented version of the Phillips curve has, since the 1990s, provided justification for inflation-targeting monetary policies as well as for structural labor market reforms aimed at increasing flexibility—seen as the only way to reduce the natural rate of unemployment.
+Despite repeated empirical challenges, the Phillips curve has demonstrated remarkable theoretical resilience, with each critique giving rise to a reformulation that preserves its core logic.2 The most influential such reformulation was advanced by Edmund Phelps and Milton Friedman in the late 1960s.
+In their account, the underlying relationship - known as the expectations-augmented Phillips curve - links changes in the rate of inflation to the gap between actual unemployment and the so-called natural rate: the unemployment rate consistent with stable inflation, or Non-Accelerating Inflation Rate of Unemployment (NAIRU).
+This respecification proved considerably less hospitable to Keynesian policy prescriptions, since any demand-side stimulus aimed at pushing unemployment below its natural level would, on this view, produce ever-accelerating inflation3.
+Moreover, empirical estimates of the NAIRU have typically been high: the 2000 report Full Employment by the French Council of Economic Analysis, for instance, placed it at between 8% and 10% in France (Pisani-Ferry et al. 2000).
+From a policy standpoint, the augmented Phillips curve provided, from the 1990s onwards, the analytical foundation both for inflation-targeting monetary frameworks and for structural labour market reforms oriented towards greater flexibility - widely regarded as the principal lever for reducing the natural rate of unemployment.

-In the late 1990s, during the dot-com bubble, unemployment in the United States fell well below the NAIRU without generating any inflationary pressure.
-In the 2000s, both the European Central Bank and the Federal Reserve raised interest rates several times as unemployment appeared to approach its natural level, even though no inflationary tensions were visible.
-The 2007–2009 crisis, despite its severity and the sharp rise in unemployment it caused, did not lead to the feared deflation.
-Nor was the fiscal expansion under Donald Trump (2017–2020) followed by a resurgence of inflation.
-If, time and again, the Phillips curve—despite its successive modifications—disappears from the empirical landscape, does this mean we should abandon the idea of any stable relationship between unemployment and prices?
+In the late 1990s, unemployment in the United States fell well below prevailing NAIRU estimates during the dot-com boom, yet generated no discernible inflationary pressure.
+During the 2000s, both the European Central Bank and the Federal Reserve tightened monetary policy on multiple occasions as unemployment appeared to approach its natural level, even in the absence of any visible inflationary tensions.
+The severity of the 2007–2009 crisis, and the sharp rise in unemployment it produced, did not give rise to the deflationary dynamics that standard models would have predicted.
+Nor did the fiscal expansion under the Trump administration (2017–2020) prove inflationary.
+If the Phillips curve - despite successive theoretical refinements - repeatedly vanishes from the empirical landscape, the question arises whether the underlying premise of a stable relationship between unemployment and prices ought to be abandoned altogether.

 A Solid Pillar: The Exchange-Rate Phillips Curve

-In its traditional forms, it is difficult to argue that a stable relationship exists.
-However, if we relate unemployment not to inflation but to changes in the real exchange rate (i.e., relative inflation expressed in a common currency), a stable negative relationship emerges between unemployment and real exchange rate appreciation (Geerolf, 2018).
+In its traditional formulations, it is difficult to sustain the claim that a stable relationship between unemployment and inflation exists.
+However, when unemployment is related not to inflation but to changes in the real exchange rate - that is, to relative inflation expressed in a common currency - a stable negative relationship between unemployment and real exchange rate appreciation does emerge (Geerolf 2018).

-Under fixed exchange rate regimes, this reinterpretation does not contradict Phillips’s original insight, since inflation and real exchange rate appreciation coincide in such regimes.
-This explains the existence of a Phillips curve in countries with fixed exchange rates, such as Great Britain between 1861 and 1913 (under the gold standard), or the United States, which stood at the center of the Bretton Woods system until 1971 (Figure 1).
-Similarly, Phillips curves are regularly identified across U.S. states, regions within a country, countries within the euro area, or countries sharing a common currency7.
+Under fixed exchange rate regimes, this reinterpretation does not contradict Phillips’s original findings, since inflation and real exchange rate appreciation coincide by definition in such regimes.
+This accounts for the existence of a Phillips curve in economies operating under fixed exchange rates, such as Great Britain between 1861 and 1913 (under the gold standard) or the United States, which occupied the centre of the Bretton Woods system until 1971 (Figure 1).
+By the same logic, Phillips curves are regularly identified at the sub-national level - across U.S. states, regions within a given country, member states of the euro area, or economies sharing a common currency.4

 Figure 1: The Phillips curve was clearly visible in the United States during the Bretton Woods period; it disappears thereafter.
 Source: author’s calculations based on the FRED database.

-By contrast, under flexible exchange rate regimes, the correlation between inflation and unemployment is positive, which invalidates the traditional Phillips curve.
-To recover a negative relationship between unemployment and prices—regardless of the exchange rate regime—it is necessary to consider not overall inflation, but relative inflation: that of non-tradable goods relative to tradable goods, i.e., changes in the real exchange rate.
+Under flexible exchange rate regimes, by contrast, the correlation between inflation and unemployment is positive, which invalidates the traditional Phillips curve.
+Recovering a negative relationship between unemployment and prices - irrespective of the exchange rate regime - requires moving away from overall inflation and focusing instead on relative inflation: that of non-tradable goods relative to tradable goods, that is, changes in the real exchange rate.

 Figure 2: The traditional Phillips curve is only observed under fixed exchange rate regimes, whereas the real exchange rate Phillips curve holds regardless of the exchange rate regime.
 Sources: author’s calculations based on Geerolf (2018), OECD data, and Ilzetzki et al. (2019) for the classification of exchange rate regimes.

-Decomposing the effect of the unemployment rate on inflation into its two components (non-tradable goods and tradable goods) helps explain why this is the case.
+Decomposing the effect of the unemployment rate on inflation into its two components - non-tradable goods and tradable goods - helps account for this pattern.

-Under both fixed and flexible exchange rate regimes, a decline in unemployment driven by higher demand is associated with upward pressure on the demand for non-tradable goods, whose supply is limited.
-As a result, their prices increase—this is particularly true for housing prices and rents.
-The relationship between unemployment and inflation in non-tradable goods is therefore negative.
+Under both fixed and flexible exchange rate regimes, a demand-driven decline in unemployment generates upward pressure on demand for non-tradable goods, whose supply is relatively inelastic.
+Their prices consequently rise - a dynamic particularly pronounced in housing and rental markets.
+The relationship between unemployment and inflation in non-tradable goods is therefore negative under either regime.

-For tradable goods, the relationship between unemployment and inflation depends on the exchange rate regime.
-Under fixed exchange rates, the relationship is null: since prices are set on global markets and the exchange rate does not vary, there is no reason to observe a systematic link with unemployment.
-Under flexible exchange rates, however, the relationship is positive: when unemployment falls, the nominal exchange rate tends to appreciate, which pushes down the price of tradable goods in domestic currency.
-This nominal appreciation stems from central bank actions aimed at limiting inflation.
-As seen earlier, a decline in unemployment leads to inflation in non-tradable goods, which central banks counter by raising policy rates—thus triggering, under flexible exchange rates, an appreciation of the currency.
-The relationship between unemployment and inflation in tradable goods is therefore either null or positive.
+For tradable goods, the relationship between unemployment and inflation depends on the prevailing exchange rate regime.
+Under fixed exchange rates, the relationship is negligible: since prices are determined on global markets and the exchange rate does not adjust, there is no systematic mechanism linking unemployment to tradable goods inflation.
+Under flexible exchange rates, however, the relationship is positive: a decline in unemployment tends to be accompanied by nominal exchange rate appreciation, which depresses the domestic-currency price of tradable goods.
+This appreciation reflects central bank intervention aimed at containing inflationary pressure: as falling unemployment drives up non-tradable goods prices, central banks respond by tightening monetary policy, which, under flexible exchange rates, induces currency appreciation.
+The relationship between unemployment and tradable goods inflation is therefore either negligible or positive.

-Since the traditional Phillips curve relates unemployment to overall inflation—i.e., a weighted average of inflation in tradable and non-tradable goods—it is more likely to be observed under fixed exchange rates, where the relationship is negative for non-tradable goods and null for tradable goods.
-By contrast, under flexible exchange rates, if the (positive) effect of unemployment on tradable goods inflation—weighted by their share in consumption—exceeds the (negative) effect on non-tradable goods inflation (also weighted), the Phillips curve is reversed.
+Since the traditional Phillips curve relates unemployment to overall inflation - a weighted average of inflation in tradable and non-tradable goods - it is more likely to be observed under fixed exchange rates, where the relationship is negative for non-tradables and negligible for tradables.
+Under flexible exchange rates, if the positive effect of unemployment on tradable goods inflation - weighted by the tradable share of consumption - outweighs the negative effect on non-tradable goods inflation, the traditional Phillips curve is reversed.

-By contrast, the exchange-rate Phillips curve holds regardless of the exchange rate regime, as it relates unemployment to the relative inflation of non-tradable goods compared to tradable goods—a relationship that is always negative.
+The exchange-rate Phillips curve, by contrast, holds regardless of the exchange rate regime, as it relates unemployment to the relative inflation of non-tradable goods with respect to tradable goods - a relationship that is robustly negative across regimes.

 The Exchange-Rate Phillips Curve Offers a Different View of Economic Policy

-The exchange-rate Phillips curve has important implications for the conduct of economic policy.
-First, it shows that the relevant trade-off is not between lower unemployment and lower inflation, but between lower unemployment and higher competitiveness.
-This implies that the risks associated with Keynesian stimulus are not about inflation, but about a deterioration in the competitiveness of the export sector, leading to a reallocation of production away from manufacturing toward construction and non-tradable services, and thus to accelerated deindustrialization8.
-This trade-off between stimulus and loss of competitiveness has been faced by many policymakers.
-The deterioration of U.S. competitiveness following the Keynesian policies of the 1960s was one of the reasons that led Richard Nixon to devalue the dollar in 19719.
-Similar dynamics have been observed in emerging economies (Argentina 1991–2000, Southeast Asia in the 1990s) and in Southern Europe (Greece, Spain, Ireland in the early 2000s).
-This problem, however, only arises in the case of uncoordinated stimulus policies, and thus argues for coordinated stimulus across countries, such as that implemented at the G20 meeting in Washington in 2008.
-The trade-off between demand stimulus and external balance was already central to the thinking of J.M.
-Keynes, who advocated the use of tariffs to mitigate these effects when coordinated stimulus was not possible10.
+The exchange-rate Phillips curve carries significant implications for the conduct of economic policy.
+First, it establishes that the relevant trade-off is not between lower unemployment and lower inflation, but between lower unemployment and external competitiveness.
+This implies that the risks associated with demand stimulus are not inflationary in nature, but concern rather the erosion of export sector competitiveness - entailing a reallocation of production away from manufacturing and towards construction and non-tradable services, and thereby accelerating deindustrialisation.5 This tension between fiscal stimulus and competitive deterioration has confronted policymakers on numerous occasions.
+The decline in U.S. competitiveness following the Keynesian policies of the 1960s was among the considerations that led Richard Nixon to devalue the dollar in 1971.6 Analogous dynamics have been observed in emerging economies - Argentina between 1991 and 2000, and Southeast Asia during the 1990s - as well as in Southern Europe, where Greece, Spain, and Ireland experienced similar pressures in the early 2000s.
+This problem arises, however, only in the case of uncoordinated stimulus, and thus argues in favour of internationally coordinated fiscal expansion, of the kind implemented at the G20 summit in Washington in 2008.
+The tension between demand stimulus and external balance was already central to Keynes’s own thinking: he advocated the use of tariffs to mitigate these effects in the absence of coordinated action.7

-The absence of a traditional Phillips curve also implies that the level of inflation is not a good guide for macroeconomic policy, and that stabilizing inflation is neither necessary nor sufficient to stabilize economic activity.
-For instance, the stagflation of the 1970s was interpreted as a sign of excessive demand—since, under the traditional Phillips curve, insufficient demand should have led to deflation—which led to austerity policies (notably the sharp increase in U.S. interest rates in the 1980s).
-However, using the exchange-rate Phillips curve, one can understand that the coexistence of unemployment and inflation during that period stemmed from the real depreciation of the dollar caused by its nominal devaluation at the end of Bretton Woods—an explanation consistent with deficient demand.
+The absence of a traditional Phillips curve further implies that the inflation rate is not a reliable guide for macroeconomic policy, and that stabilising inflation is neither necessary nor sufficient to stabilise economic activity.
+The stagflation of the 1970s, for instance, was interpreted at the time as a symptom of excess demand - since, under the traditional Phillips curve, deficient demand should have produced deflation - and this interpretation furnished the justification for the austerity policies that followed, notably the sharp tightening of U.S. monetary policy in the 1980s.
+The exchange-rate Phillips curve, however, offers an alternative reading: the coexistence of unemployment and inflation during that period is consistent with deficient demand once one recognises that it reflected the real depreciation of the dollar consequent on its nominal devaluation at the end of the Bretton Woods system.

-Similarly, the “missing deflation” in 2007–2009 does not imply that the financial crisis was accompanied by a supply shock, contrary to what a New Keynesian approach relying on the traditional Phillips curve would suggest11.
-Finally, in 2011, the European Central Bank’s rate hikes could have been avoided: the increase in inflation was not a sign of overheating in the European economy—which was in fact undergoing fiscal austerity between 2010 and 2013—but rather the consequence of euro depreciation and thus imported inflation, as described by the exchange-rate Phillips curve.
-The absence of deflation following this policy mistake is not inconsistent with the fact that economic activity has since remained durably below potential in Europe, particularly compared with the United States.
+By the same logic, the “missing deflation” of 2007–2009 does not imply that the financial crisis was accompanied by a positive supply shock - contrary to what a New Keynesian framework relying on the traditional Phillips curve would suggest.8 Similarly, the European Central Bank’s interest rate increases in 2011 were unnecessary: the observed rise in inflation was not a sign of overheating in an economy that was, in fact, undergoing substantial fiscal consolidation between 2010 and 2013, but rather the consequence of euro depreciation and the imported inflation it generated - precisely the mechanism described by the exchange-rate Phillips curve.
+The subsequent absence of deflation is not inconsistent with the fact that economic activity in Europe has remained persistently below potential, particularly in comparison with the United States.

-Finally, the absence of a Phillips curve linking inflation and unemployment calls into question the usual criticisms of demand-support policies.
-The debates surrounding the limits of Keynesian policy—still very much alive today in discussions about stimulus plans—echo those raised by postwar Keynesian economists such as Alvin Hansen, who emphasized the hypothesis of “secular stagnation,” driven by an excess of long-term savings.
-In such a context, a permanent stimulus to demand—made possible by sustained public deficits—is the only way to durably return to full employment12.
-As long as private saving remains at current levels, public deficits are likely to persist—and there is little reason for concern.
+Finally, the absence of a Phillips curve linking unemployment to inflation calls into question the standard objections to demand-support policies.
+The debates surrounding the limits of fiscal stimulus - which remain live in current discussions of recovery packages - echo those raised by postwar Keynesian economists such as Alvin Hansen, who emphasised the hypothesis of “secular stagnation,” driven by a structural excess of long-term saving.
+In such a context, a sustained stimulus to aggregate demand - made possible by persistent public deficits - may be the only means of durably restoring full employment.9 So long as private saving remains at its current level, public deficits are likely to persist; and there is, on this view, little cause for concern.

 Footnotes

-9. According to H.R.
-Haldeman’s diary (National Archives), Richard Nixon said during a cabinet meeting on August 16, 1971: “We are not competitive in producing cars, steel, or airplanes.
+6. According to Haldeman (1969), Richard Nixon remarked at a cabinet meeting on 16 August 1971: “We are not competitive in producing cars, steel, or airplanes.
 Are we doomed to produce only toilet paper and toothpaste?”↩︎

-10. Keynes, J. M. (March 7, 1931), Proposals for the Establishment of a New Tariff, The New Statesman and Nation.
-He later developed this argument more extensively in Chapter 23 of The General Theory of Employment, Interest and Money, and even partially rehabilitated mercantilist ideas.↩︎
+7. See Keynes (1931).
+Keynes developed this argument more extensively in Chapter 23 of The General Theory of Employment, Interest and Money (Keynes 1936), where he also partially rehabilitated mercantilist ideas.↩︎